EvotecIT/PSEventViewer/Docs/New-EVXFilter.md

 ## DESCRIPTION
 Creates a reusable typed Windows Event Log filter or compiles it to native query text.

-The default output is EventViewerX.EventFilter for reuse by C# and cmdlets.
+The default output is EventViewerX.EventFilter for native event metadata.
+Supply Type or Definition to discover typed domain fields and build a reusable EventPredicate.
 Use AsXPath, LogName, or Path when native query text is required by Get-WinEvent, Event Viewer, or WEC.

 ## EXAMPLES